Atulkhiyani0909/ByteVerse_NayaSetu/README.md

 NyayaSetu is a unified platform designed to provide solutions for government services and legal assistance.
 It streamlines the process of submitting complaints, tracking their status, and resolving queries related to government services while offering users the ability to connect with legal professionals for personalized advice.

-This README explains the flowchart provided and details the functionalities, workflows, and features of NyayaSetu.
+This README explains the functionalities, workflows, and features of NyayaSetu.

 ## Overview of NyayaSetu